mkumar73/mkumar73/README.md

 - 👨🏻‍💻 I am Manish Kumar, working as a Research Scientist at BASF.
 - 🔭 Interest: application of Reinforcement Learning and MLOps
-- Hobbies: 📷 photography, follow 🏎 Formula 1
+- Hobbies: 📷 Photography, follow Formula 1 🏎